NexiusTailer/Nex-AC/README.md

 * willbedie - Albanian translation
 * aktah - Thai translation

-This script also contains materials of third-party projects with open source.
+This script also contains materials from third-party open source projects.

 P.s.
-I develop this anticheat about a year and spent on it a lot of effort and time.
-I hope very much that it will be useful to you.
+I developed this anticheat for about a year and spent on it a lot of effort and time.
+I really hope that it will be useful to you.

 Enjoy!